Yamuna06/devops-1/monitoring/appdynamics/README.md

 ### Stop a function from running ###
 There are a number of functions that run independently from one another to collect metrics.
 Each function is added to a list to be run.
 To disable a function from running, comment out the line where it's added to the list.

 The list is titled **test_functions**.
-Search for **test_functions.append** in the python script to find the location for where to functions are added for execution, comment out the line with the unwanted function.
+Search for **test_functions.append** in the python script to find the location for where the functions are added for execution, comment out the line with the unwanted function/metrics.

 ### Remove undesired Virtual Service, Pool Member or Service Engine Metrics ###
-By default metrics are being pulled for all Virtual Services, The metrics being collected for Virtual Services, Pool Members and Service Engines are all contained within lists.
-To stop a metric from being sent simply comment out line, making sure that it is still a correctly formatted list.
+By default there are numerous metrics being pulled for all Virtual Services, Service Engines and Pool Members.
+The metrics being collected for Virtual Services, Pool Members and Service Engines are all contained within lists.
+To stop a metric from being sent simply comment out the line, making sure that what is left is still a correctly formatted list.

 Search the python script for the specific lists containing the metrics:
 - **vs_metric_list**